Senior Associate - Interior Design

 My portfolio includes complex projects in luxury independent living, assisted living, memory and dementia care, complex care, spa design, and geriatric behavioral health environments in the United States and Canada.

-I’m a Board-Certified Healthcare Interior Designer (CHID) with the AAHID.
-I serve on the board of the non-profit German-Canadian Benevolent Society, whose mission is to provide quality long-term care and support for seniors in British Columbia.
-I am a guest lecturer for Senior Living Design at the British Columbia Institute of Technology, as well as a volunteer mentor and award juror for the IDIBC and the IIDA.
+I’m a Board-Certified Healthcare Interior Designer (CHID) with the AAHID, and an Eden Associate.
+I serve on the Board of the non-profit German-Canadian Benevolent Society, whose mission is to provide quality long-term care and support for seniors in British Columbia.
+I am a guest lecturer for Senior Living Design at the British Columbia Institute of Technology, a mentor for BCIT and Northern Arizona University students, and an award juror for the IDIBC and the IIDA.
 I am also a member of the BC Care Providers Association, the International Council on Active Aging, the Canadian Association on Gerontology, and SAGE.
+I have been recently appointed to the Board of Directors at the Interior Designers of Canada (IDC) the national advocacy association for the interior design profession, and the International Design Continuing Education Council (IDCEC).

 What makes a great design?